Tojiro DP Gyuto F808 Chef’s Knife Review

 Great Option For Anyone Just Switching To Japanese Style Cutlery

-This may be the best chef’s knife under $100 on the market.
+This may be the best chef’s knife in the $100 price range on the market on the market.
 It is a great entry level Japanese kitchen knife if you are thinking of making the transition to Japanese cutlery, because it is a little heavier than most other high end Japanese chef’s knives, so switching from the heavier German or American knives is a little more seamless.
-While the DP Gyutou F808 is certainly a good looking knife, what really sets it apart is it’s versatility and overall performance.
+While the DP Gyuto F808 is certainly a good-looking knife, what really sets it apart is its versatility and overall performance.

 Handle Ergonomics and Durability